 The caterpillar has one advantage over human beings due to its developmental actions being instinctive and so it will work tirelessly towards reaching its goal without the hindrance of a cognitive intellect.
 We, on the other hand, have a reasoning intelligence which, when combined with an acute awareness of self, makes many of us mistakenly believe that the earthly body we inhabit is the only one.
 We then stop struggling and growing in the spirit and sadly, like the caterpillar should it cease in its toil, we will die and never know the splendour and glory of the next stage that is there for the taking.

 All we need to do to emerge at death into the butterfly of spirituality is to love the Lord our God with all our hearts and minds and souls, and to love others as ourselves.
 There is neither more nor less to it than that.
 We can and must, in this life, begin the process of pulling on our spiritual clothes.
-The caterpillar does not suddenly grow its wings when it dies for it must begin its change while still alive and only then, if the process is completed, will it be able to shake off its old form and fly.
+The caterpillar does not suddenly grow its wings when it dies for it must begin its change while still alive and only then, if and when the process is completed, will it be able to shake off its old body and immediatel live in its new form and fly.

 Just as I cannot see light itself but only those things it illuminates and makes visible, I can only know God, when His divine light illuminates my mind through His Holy Spirit.
 Whilst I cannot see God, I can truly know Him through His reflected glory; through Christ, the Incarnate Son of God and this insight is enabled by the Holy Spirit working within me.